St Aloysius' College, Glasgow: Buildings

 Buildings include the original category-B listed Italianate Chandlery Building, including the administration block, library, and refectory.
 Its 1908 and 1926 extensions are known collectively as The Hanson Building, which accommodates classrooms for languages and the humanities as well as the school chapel and gymnasium.

 The Mount Building, which originally housed the city's first Royal Hospital for Sick Children from 1882, which previously housed the junior school (whose patron is St John Ogilvie) as well as music, art and drama and the kindergarten.
 As of August 2023, The Mount Building is no longer being used by the school and Music, Art and Drama facilities have all been moved to the convent building, referred to by the school as the Performing Arts Centre, or PAC, while the kindergarten is now its own building.
-In February 2025 Mr Séamus Scorgie was appointed as Head Master of St Aloysius College and started in August 2025.
+In February 2025 Mr Séamus Scorgie was appointed as Principal of St Aloysius College and started in August 2025.

 More modern additions include the Clavius Building housing the Mathematics, Science, and Technology faculty and the Junior School Building, both of which have won RIBA architectural awards, and have been identified as amongst the best modern Scottish buildings.

 In 2011, the number of buildings and the size of the campus increased with the acquisition of the Mercy Convent site and buildings.
 The building houses the schools music and art classrooms, as well as a drama and recording studio.